-Ideally, for each adverse scenario, the policy liabilities would be revalued throughout the forecast period.
+Ideally, for each adverse scenario, the insurance contract liabilities and, if applicable, other .24 policy liabilities or reinsurance recoverables, would be revalued throughout the forecast period.
 But their revaluation only at the end of the forecast period may be a suitable compromise, unless the actuary believes, given the financial position at the end of the forecast period, that the financial condition would not be satisfactory at some point during the forecast period if revaluation were performed at that point.